dirtsimple/php-server/README.md

 * Configuration files are generated using [gomplate](https://github.com/hairyhenderson/gomplate) templates instead of `sed`
 * Your code can provide a `conf-tpl` directory with additional configuration files to be processed w/gomplate at container start time (or you can mount replacements for this image's configuration templates under `/tpl`)
+* Ready-to-use support for most PHP "front controllers" (as used by Laravel, Drupal, Symfony, etc.): just set `PHP_CONTROLLER` to `/index.php` and `WEBROOT` to the directory containing it.
 * You can set `SUPERVISOR_INCLUDES` to a space-separated list of supervisord .conf files to be included in the supervisor configuration
 * cron jobs are supported by setting `USE_CRON=1` and putting the job data in `/etc/crontabs/root` , `/etc/crontabs/nginx`, or a file in one of the `/etc/periodic/` subdirectories (via volume mount, startup script, `conf-tpl` or `/tpl` files)
 * `php-fpm` pool parameters can be set with environment vars (`FPM_PM`, `FPM_MAX_CHILDREN`, `FPM_START_SERVERS`, `FPM_MIN_SPARE_SERVERS`, `FPM_MAX_SPARE_SERVERS`, `FPM_MAX_REQUESTS`)
 * nginx's `set_real_ip_from` is recursive, and supports Cloudflare (via `REAL_IP_CLOUDFLARE=1`) as well as your own load balancers/proxies (via `REAL_IP_FROM`)
 * Additional alpine APKs, PHP core extensions, and pecl extensions can be installed using the `EXTRA_APKS`, `EXTRA_EXTS`, and `EXTRA_PECL` build-time arguments, respectively.
 * composer-installed files are properly chowned, and cloned files are chowned to the correct `PUID`/`PGID` instead of the default `nginx` uid/gid
+* `sendfile` is turned on for optimal static file performance, unless you set `VIRTUALBOX_DEV=1`
 * Configuration files don't grow on each container restart
 * nginx and composer are run as the nginx/`PUID` user, not root